Behlil/Analyzing-Customer-Churn-using-Power-BI/readme.md

 - Replacing blank values with null values in total charges column
 - Removing customer ID column as it is not relevant for analysis
 - Creating a new column called group size based on the number of customers who have the same partner and dependents status
-- Creating a new column called international plan based on the phone service and multiple lines columns
-- Creating a new column called churn rate based on the churn column
+- Creating a new measure called churn rate based on the churn column

 ## Data Analysis